Instant Pot Mashed Sweet Potatoes

 These Instant Pot Mashed Sweet Potatoes are so creamy and easy to make!
 They are the perfect side dish for the holidays or a weeknight dinner.

 Sweet potatoes are one of my favorite vegetables.
 They are a delicious, versatile ingredient that you can enjoy in both sweet and savory dishes.
-From crispy baked sweet potato fries to sweet potato casserole, there are so many tasty ways to prepare sweet potatoes.
+From simple baked sweet potato to crispy baked sweet potato fries and sweet potato casserole, there are so many tasty ways to prepare sweet potatoes.

 These Instant Pot Mashed Sweet Potatoes are lightly sweetened and flavored simply with butter, salt and pepper.
 Below I’m sharing ideas for variations on this recipe, as well as my tips for how to get the smoothest, creamiest mashed sweet potatoes.